LucaBalzani/Project_imapp/README.md

 The code is contained in the file *main.cpp* while the building options are in the *CMakeLists.txt* file, the file *project.txt* contains the text of the assignement.

-This code has been put on this virtual machine and can be executed by running a docker image ...
+This code has been put on this virtual machine and can be executed by running the docker image `immagine_running`.

 The images are built via a Dockerfile which includes the instructions to install the packages needed to compile and execute the code, along with the creation of a directory required as volume which will then be linked to a local directory.